 Success, Current Challenges, and Weaknesses

 Using the methods I’ve discussed above, I’ve not had one successful fraudulent form submission on one of my sites in its two-year existence.
 The caveat, however, is that none of my sites are huge traffic websites.
 My most popular website ever has about 300,000 pageviews a month.
 As I said at the beginning of this post, the level of effort expended at abusing a system is directly proportional to the perceived benefit gained by the abuser.
 The #1 way to beat everything I outlined above and beat CAPTCHA is to employ a human to do the abuse.
 Furthermore, each of the items above can be beaten by bots in some way.
 The reason why they have worked so well for me is because each of them together adds another layer of protection.
-Overall I think the most effective approaches have been the email confirmations and the honeypot.
+Overall I think the most effective approaches have been the email confirmations, the use of Botsmasher, and the honeypot.

-The above isn’t meant to be the ultimate solution to replace CAPTCHA.
+The above solutions I’ve discussed aren’t meant to be the ultimate solution to replace CAPTCHA.
 Instead, I hope I showed that you can and should attempt to apply other sensible security approaches before simply resorting to CAPTCHA.
 For the vast majority of cases, the methods listed above should suffice.
 As my final case-in-point, I’d simply like to point to Amazon, which has only one CAPTCHA on the entire site: the form you use to change your password.
 I would argue that if Amazon has figured out a way to be secure without CAPTCHA, so can you.